 Honouring Men's Contributions: Wonderla Holidays Marks Men's Day with Special Offer

-Wonderla Holidays Ltd., India’s largest amusement park chain is all set to make Men's Day truly special for all the gentlemen out there.
+Bengaluru: Wonderla Holidays Ltd., India’s largest amusement park chain is all set to make Men's Day truly special for all the gentlemen out there.
+In...

-Wonderla Holidays Ltd., India’s largest amusement park chain is all set to make Men's Day truly special for all the gentlemen out there.
+Bengaluru: Wonderla Holidays Ltd., India’s largest amusement park chain is all set to make Men's Day truly special for all the gentlemen out there.
 In a unique and exciting offer, Wonderla invites all men to revel in a day of thrilling adventures, delicious food, and unforgettable memories.
-On the 19th of November, 2023, Wonderla Holidays presents a 'Buy 1 Ticket, Get 1 Free' deal, exclusively for men, across all three of its renowned parks in Bengaluru, Kochi, and Hyderabad.
-To avail this offer, guests have to book their tickets online.
+On the 19 November, 2023, Wonderla Holidays presents a 'Buy 1 Ticket, Get 1 Free' deal, exclusively for men, across all three of its renowned parks in Bengaluru, Kochi, and Hyderabad.
+To avail this offer, guests booked their tickets online.

 This exclusive offer is a tribute to the contributions and achievements of men in our lives.
 It's the perfect occasion to honour your male friends, family members, and colleagues by planning a remarkable trip to Wonderla.
 Gather your friends and embark on a journey filled with laughter, excitement, and cherished moments.